Are you wondering whether KitchenAid’s higher-end stand mixer is worth the money?

 Feature 3: Soft Start

-- The mixer slowly gets up to speed, allowing the ingredients to come together a little before reaching the speed setting.
-This helps avoid accidents and a big mess.
+- The mixer slowly works up to speed, allowing the ingredients to come together a little before reaching the speed setting.
+This helps avoid accidents, splatter and a big mess.

 Feature 4: Power and Stability

 The Professional 600 has a powerful motor and weighs more than most stand mixers.
-Although it’s taller than other stand mixers, it should still fit under most standard cabinets.
+Although it’s taller than other stand mixers, it should still fit under standard upper cabinets.

 The bowl-lift function and 575 watts set this mixer apart from the rest.
-It’s both stable and powerful enough to handle mixing dense dough and kneading bread without walking on the counter or the head coming loose.
+It’s both stable and powerful enough to handle mixing dense dough and kneading bread without shimmying to the edge of the counter or the head coming loose.